Banff in December 2024: Here’s ALL You Need to Know

 There are three epic ski resorts in Banff to enjoy (and Nakiska in Kananaskis is close by).
 Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter before we settled on moving here.
 SkiBig3 is a collection of three mountain resorts, all within Banff National Park.
 You have Lake Louise, Banff Sunshine, and Mt.
 Norquay, all fantastic and unique ski resorts.

-Skiing or snowboarding here is one of the best things to do in Banff in the winter.
 Mt.
-Norquay is the closest ski resort to town, while Banff Sunshine is about 20 minutes from Banff, and Lake Louise is about 40 minutes from the town.
+Norquay is the closest ski resort to town, while Banff Sunshine is about 20 minutes away, and Lake Louise is about 40 minutes away.
 They are all great options!
-(But we love Lake Louise the most).
+If you can only choose one, we highly recommend Lake Louise.
+We think it has the best views and terrain.
+It’s where we ski every season!

 Cross Country Ski/Nordic Ski